ASE2020-orange/thingy-api-orange/README.md

 ## Run

 You need to have docker installed on your machine.
-Then using the a bash interpreter go to the ./server folder.
+Then using the a bash interpreter go to the root folder of the project.

-Run the following scripts, in order :
-- `./build_container.sh` and wait for the container to build
+Run the script `setup.sh` and wait for it to end.
-- `./run_container.sh`

-Then you can open your browser on `localhost:1080` and check if you get a response from the server.
+## Stop

+Run the command `docker-compose down`.